EscolaLMS/headless-format/source/index.md

 |    summary     |      string      |                                                    Summary                                                    | no       |
 |    duration    |      string      |                     How long does the course take.
 Preferred in ISO 8601 duration format                      | no       |

-Except of listed attributes the course can be described by unlimited additional fields.
+_Apart of the above list of attributes, the course can be described by any number of additional fields._

 ### General description of Lesson attributes